ringmesh/web/docs/try/installation.md

 Note: RINGMesh uses C++ 11 features.
 You need gcc/g++ version higher or equal to 4.8 to compile it.

-### Compiling the documentation
+### Generating the documentation

-If Doxygen is installed on your computer, a target ```doc-devkit``` is built during RINGMesh configuration for running documentation build.
-You can generate the documentation with the following command:
+If Doxygen is installed on your computer, a target ```doc-devkit``` is built during RINGMesh configuration.
+You can generate the documentation using the following command:

 ```bash
 make doc-devkit